BalazsBanfi/FEM-05-NFT-preview-card/README.md

 # Frontend Mentor - NFT preview card component solution

-This is a solution to the [Product preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [NFT preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents